Case Study: Hollingsworth LLP

 Spicer discovered moving to EVault Software would not just allow the firm to back up all of its 3-4TB of server-based data, but would also reduce on-going costs to only a few hundred dollars a month.
 Once he ran the numbers, it didn’t take long for Spicer and his management to be convinced.

 Hollingsworth LLP now use EVault Software with its own server “vault” at the firm’s data center.
-Using a fast, DS-3 connection and EVault’s own data reduction/compression technologies, the firm has achieved faster nightly backups than those even previously performed via EVault SaaS.
+Using a fast, DS-3 connection and EVault’s own data reduction/compression technologies, the firm has achieved faster nightly backups than those even previously performed via EVault Cloud Backup Service.
 More importantly, all data is now protected cleanly and easily.